How to Plant, Grow, and Care for Marigolds

-- The bright petals of signet marigolds add color and a spicy tang to salads and other summer dishes.
+The flowers of Tagetes marigolds are NOT edible, but those of Calendula are.
+The bright petals of Calendula add color and a spicy tang to salads and other summer dishes.

 - The flower petals are sometimes cooked with rice to impart the color (but, unfortunately, not the flavor) of saffron.

 Good to know about watering,I always had problems with these beautiful flowers!!
 Love,love them! 🙏❤️🌼

 I have some marigolds from a fried's father's funeral and all i can say is that they grow so well in all sorts of conditions and every time i go out to my front yard i am amazed by how they are flourishing!!!
 They look so pretty alongside all our yard plants.
 I love marigolds!!!

 Here in New Zealand, I sow marigolds (French) in the autumn and have had no trouble with them surviving through the winter to give a great show right through the season and beyond (into winter).
 I took the cue by observing what happened when my marigolds were left to self seed, and noticed that the seedlings germinated naturally in the autumn.
 The transplanted seedlings (from in between the flagstones) have always done well over winter without any special care apart from a little liquid fertiliser when transplanted...